FB defends stand on tackling 'misinfo' ahead of grilling

-San Francisco, March 22 (IANS) Facebook on Monday defended its position in tackling the spread of misinformation on its family of apps, as the social network (along with Google and Twitter) is set to face a new US House hearing on Wednesday.
+San Francisco: Facebook on Monday defended its position in tackling the spread of misinformation on its family of apps, as the social network (along with Google and Twitter) is set to face a new US House hearing on Wednesday.

 The House Energy and Commerce Committee will grill Facebook CEO Mark Zuckerberg, Alphabet and Google CEO Sundar Pichai and Twitter CEO Jack Dorsey on misinformation plaguing online platforms.